Merewether - The Junction

 Merewether - The Junction has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 38 projects that could impact the area.
-Notable ones include The Merewether Residences, Lingard Private Hospital Extension, Lake Macquarie Private Hospital Expansion, and Gateshead LAHC General Housing Development.
-The following list details those most relevant.
+Changes in local infrastructure, major projects, and planning initiatives significantly influence an area's performance.
+AreaSearch has identified 37 projects that may impact the area.
+Notable projects include The Merewether Residences, Lake Macquarie Private Hospital Expansion, Lingard Private Hospital Expansion, Gateshead LAHC General Housing Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.